docsifyjs/docsify/docs/cover.md

 ## Coverpage as homepage

-Normal, the coverpage and the homepage appear at the same time.
+Normally, the coverpage and the homepage appear at the same time.
 Of course, you can also separate the coverpage by [onlyCover option](configuration.md#onlycover).

 ## Multiple covers